Prabhas: Critique of Post-Baahubali Career

-2023-Present: Resurgence
+2023–present: Resurgence

 Prabhas went on to star in Prashanth Neel's action drama Salaar: Part 1 – Ceasefire (2023), the same year.
 This film marked a strategic return to the high-octane, mass-action genre.
 It was Prabhas's first collaboration with Prashanth Neel, the director of the commercially successful KGF franchise.
 The film was produced with a budget estimated between ₹270–400 crore.
 The film opened to positive reviews and grossed ₹176 crore worldwide on its opening day.
 It eventually grossed over ₹705 crore worldwide.
 The film was a major "commercial success"., and proved to be a comeback film for him.
-While some reviewers found the plot "confusing" and criticized its "relentless blood splurting violence" and "ultra loud bgm", it was generally seen as a successful return to form for Prabhas in the action genre, with praise for his screen presence.
+While some reviewers found the plot "confusing" and criticised its "relentless blood splurting violence" and "ultra loud bgm", it was generally seen as a successful return to form for Prabhas in the action genre, with praise for his screen presence.

 In 2024, he starred in Nag Ashwin's epic science fiction film Kalki 2898 AD.
 Made on a ₹600 crore production budget, it is the most expensive Indian film.
 Kalki 2898 AD grossed over ₹191 crore worldwide on its opening day, which was the third highest first day gross for an Indian film, and making it the fifth and third consecutive ₹100 crore opener worldwide for Prabhas, a feat unheard of in Indian cinema.
 Rahul Malhotra of Collider quotes that Kalki 2898 AD's resounding opening cements "Prabhas as one of the biggest Indian movie stars of his generation".
 The film grossed over ₹1100 crore at the box-office, making it the second ₹1,000 crore (US$120 million) film for Prabhas.
 It set multiple box office records, became the second highest-grossing Indian film of 2024, and was the fourth highest-grossing Telugu film.
 The film received generally positive reviews from Indian and international critics.
 The Guardian praised its "maximalism" and "brassy looking" world-building.
 Critics lauded the film's ambition, visual effects, and the performances of its ensemble cast, though some noted flaws in the screenplay.
 It combined the massive scale of his previous ventures with genuine narrative ambition, originality, and critical praise, suggesting a more sustainable model for his stardom moving forward: one based on massive scale plus ambitious storytelling.